 I absolutely love Jay Palumbo’s blog The 2 Week Wait which is definitely worth a read whether you’re fighting with infertility or not.
 I’d also recommend Mish Slade’s The Duff, in which she attempts to make sense of everything IVF related.
 Not an easy task!
 If you’re looking for all things infertility then definitely delve into the world of The Stirrup Queens; Mel’s Blog Roll and Blog Round Up are some of the most in-depth coverage of all aspects of infertility that I’ve come across.

-I’m currently freelancing for Egg Donation Friends, an online platform for those interested in IVF using egg donors or gestational carriers.
+I’m currently also writing for Egg Donation Friends, an online platform for those interested in IVF, predominantly using egg donors or gestational carriers.
 As part of their website they offer free webinars, hosted by fertility specialists from around the world, discussing various topics from fresh or frozen cycles, to the ever controversial three or five-day transfer decision.